<->

 Owen Duffy in E-Flux Education wrote “Josh Sender unveiled two websites: exhibitionspac.es and itwasallveryimpressive.com.
 While the latter clearly read as a net art project, exhibitionspac.es was more of a resource, helping artists fabricate documentation of their work by providing Photoshop tutorials and an image database of thousands of empty white cubes.
 At once a public service and cheeky comment on today’s overemphasis on image circulation, exhibitionspac.es actually provoked a question I had not bothered to think of for some time: Is this art?”

-When I made Exhibition Spac.es in my second year of grad school, I believed that installation shots were a show of power and framed images within a new set of expectations - no longer is the image simply a digital image to scroll past, but in the psychic space of the viewer, the image tells a story of an art object that asks to be considered with a new weight.
-The implied object never delivers on the promises of its potential, but also doesn’t need to.
-Online audiences view the fictional documentation and imagine the art object as a real thing, printed and framed and given weight, importance, value, and most importantly, validation, by an institution.
+When I made Exhibition Spac.es in my second year of grad school, I believed that installation shots were a show of power and framed images within a new set of expectations - the image of an artwork installed in a space asks that the art object is considered with a weight of institutional validation.
+The 'implied object' never delivers on the promises of its potential, but it also doesn’t need to.
+Online audiences view the fictional documentation and imagine the art object as a real thing, worthy enough to be printed and framed.